jenjen99/Summer19STAExercise/201908_STA_Take_Home.md

-**Market Segment Identification:** We clustered NutrientH2O’s social media audience into seven clusters based on the percentage of tweets each user had in each categor.
+**Market Segment Identification:** We clustered NutrientH2O’s social media audience into seven clusters based on the percentage of tweets each user had in each category.
 Each cluster has at least 7% (557/7882) of the audience sample; so we feel each cluster is meaningful.
 We identified the following segments amongst the audience: